kailcro/brew-review-client/README.md

 - User must be able to review beer
 - User can not delete someone else's beer
 - User can not delete someone else's review

+## To do
+- Add review creation functionality